kikinho11/GBS/README.md

 # Information about this repository

-- This is a website for GBS
-(More information in the future)
+- This is a website for GBS (The current website is in the test folder) (More information in the future)